CBEP-SoCB-Details/Shellfish_Bacteria/Analysis/shellfish_bacteria_analysis.md

 Differences among sites are statistically meaningful, but pairwise comparisons are too numerous to be especially informative.
-Some sites differ from others, but other than the
+Some sites differ from others, but other than that, it’s hard to summarize.

 # Output Table for GIS